Particular/docs.particular.net/persistence/ravendb/saga-concurrency_pessimistic-locking_raven_[6.5,7).partial.md

 ## Sagas concurrency control

-Currently, the default for concurrency control is optimistic concurrency.
-In the next major version of NServiceBus.RavenDB, pessimistic locking will be the default.
-In anticipation of this change, starting with NServiceBus.RavenDB version 6.5, the transport introduces an extension method to enable optimistic locking.

-RavenDB does not provide pessimistic locking natively.
-The behavior is based on a spin lock that tries to acquire a lease on a resource.

-Applying a spin lock over a remote resource is not as expensive as it may sound.
-When using optimistic concurrency control the recovery mechanism will result in all message processing being performed again for each retry including the retrieval of the message from the queue.

-Choose pessimistic locking over optimistic locking if the system is experiencing optimistic concurrency control errors when saga instances are updated.
-Optimistic concurrency control is the most efficient form of processing if the system is occasionally experiencing an optimistic concurrency control error.
+By default NServiceBus.RavenDB uses optimistic concurrency control.
+Pessimistic locking can be enabled using:

 snippet: ravendb-sagas-pessimistic-lock

+NOTE: Pessimistic locking will become the default option starting with NServiceBus.RavenDB version 6.5

+### Pessimistic locking internals

+RavenDB does not support pessimistic locking natively and the persister uses a dedicated RavenDB document to enforce exclusive saga updates.
+In some scenarios, this can lead to an increase in I/O roundtrips, especially if many instances are competing for the same saga.
+However, in the high concurrency scenarios, the overhead is still smaller than the cost of message retry that would be caused by optimistic concurrency failures.

+NOTE: As a result, it is recommended to choose the pessimistic over the optimistic concurrency control whenever a saga is experiencing a significant number of optimistic concurrency control errors.

+### Pessimistic concurrency control settings

-The pessimistic locking behavior can be customized using the following options:
+The pessimistic concurrency control can be customized using the options mentioned in the sections below.

-### Pessimistic Lease Lock Time:
+### Pessimistic Lease Lock Time

 By default, the persister locks a saga data document for 60 seconds.
-It is not recommended to have long-running handlers in sagas but it might sometimes be required to increase the lease duration.
+Although, it is not recommended to have sagas execute long-running logic, in some scenarios it might be required to increase the lease duration.
 The lease duration can be adjusted using the following API:

-snippet: ravendb-sagas-pessimisticLeaseLockAcquisitionMaximumRefreshDelay
+snippet: ravendb-sagas-setPessimisticLeaseLockTime

 ### Pessimistic Lease Lock Acquisition Timeout

-By default the persister waits 60 seconds to obtain a lease lock.
-If the lock acquisition fails, the message goes through the endpoint configured [retry logic](/nservicebus/recoverability/).
+By default, the persister waits 60 seconds to acquire the lock.
+The value can be adjusted using:

-The behavior of obtaining a lease lock is based on competing on the document for update.
-This can result in a large increase in I/O roundtrips, especially if many instances are competing for this resource.

-The pessimistic lease lock acquisition timeout duration can be adjusted with the following API:

 snippet: ravendb-sagas-setPessimisticLeaseLockAcquisitionTimeout

 ### Pessimistic Lease Lock Acquisition Maximum Refresh Delay

-To prevent jittering, the saga persister waits a random number of milliseconds between lease lock acquisition attempts.
-By default, the random waiting time is between zero and 20 milliseconds.
-The upper bound can be configured: the supplied value must be greater than zero and less than or equal to 1 second.
+To prevent request synchronization, the persister randomizes the interval between lock acquisition requests.
+By default, the interval can have a value between 0 and 20 milliseconds.
+The default, 20 ms upper limit can be changed to any value between 0 and 1000 milliseconds using:

-The pessimistic lease lock acquisition maximum refresh delay can be adjusted via the following API:

-snippet: ravendb-sagas-setPessimisticLeaseLockTime
+snippet: ravendb-sagas-pessimisticLeaseLockAcquisitionMaximumRefreshDelay